jdodgen/MQTT-home/micropython/notify when power changes/readme.md

 this includes micropython code, pictures of the hand wired board as well as scad and stl files to make the enclosure.

 The system consists of:
- - Utility monitor, publishes MQTT status that utility is supplying power
+ - Utility monitor - publishes MQTT status that utility is supplying power
- - Generator monitor, subscribes to the above MQTT and sends emails when the state changes.
+ - Generator monitor - subscribes to the above MQTT and sends emails when the state changes.
- - MQTT broker, if not using home-broker then a small cheap linux with [mosquitto](https://mosquitto.org/)
+ - MQTT broker - if not using home-broker then a small cheap linux with [mosquitto](https://mosquitto.org/).

 /etc/mosquitto/mosquitto.conf needs to contain
 ```